SecurityRiskAdvisors/VECTR/README.md

 ### Supported Platforms

+#### Server Operating Systems

-* Current Ubuntu LTS Releases (18.04 - 22.04)
+* Current Ubuntu LTS (22.04)

-Community support is primarily limited to Ubuntu LTS Releases.
+We limit community support to this runtime environment.
 If you encounter issues feel free to open an issue on [GitHub](https://github.com/SecurityRiskAdvisors/VECTR) or join us on [Discord](https://discord.gg/VEDtmCrCpj).

 VECTR should run in most containerization environments.
 If in enterprise we recommend consulting your Infrastructure/Containerization team for guidance.
-Or reach out directly via the [contact form](https://vectr.io/) at bottom of page for a consulting engagement.
+Or reach out directly via the [contact form](https://vectr.io/contact/) for our SaaS offerings.

 Please read the instructions carefully for [Upgrading a VECTR instance](https://docs.vectr.io/Upgrading-an-existing-VECTR-installation/).